vancesereda/better-job-search/README.md

     because it doesn't go through an ATS).

+In the future, I wish to webscrape for jobs on Glassdoor since there's no public API.

 This project was bootstrapped with Create React App and the UI components are from Semantic-UI.